Our return to normalcy is still on the horizon—we aren't fully out of the woods yet.

 Check out Cathy’s Comps and Calls, a site where you can browse opportunities to submit your work—prose or poetry, micro or long-form—and let off some creative steam.

-If you’ve been feeling emotions that aren’t all that sunny, something I'd suggest is to write horror stories or crime fiction.
+If you’ve been feeling emotions that aren’t all that sunny, something I'd suggest is writing horror stories or crime fiction.
 Consider submitting them to posted markets on one of my favourite sites of all time, Horror Tree.

 Apart from galvanizing your creative brain into whirring action, you may get free contributor copies you can read to your future progeny—and a fine lump sum in your PayPal, just in time for dinner tonight!